loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 === Linear types <LinearTypes>

+// Linear types come from linear logic, introduced by Girard in 1987 @girard1987linear.
+// In linear logic, a deduction is no longer an ever-expanding collection of
+// truths, but rather a way of manipulating resources that can not always be discarded our duplicated.

 The core idea of a linear type system is that variables must be used _exactly once_.
 This means the typing relation $Gamma tack e : sigma$ no longer only requires that the set of free variables in $e$ are a subset of $Gamma$, but rather